rust-lang/book/nostarch/chapter08.md

 though, since Rust would have to walk through the contents from the beginning to the index to determine how many valid characters there were.

-All of these problems mean that Rust does not implement `[]` for `String`, so we cannot directly do this.

 ### Slicing Strings

-However, indexing the *bytes* of a string is very useful, and is not expected to be fast.
-While we can’t use `[]` with a single number, we *can* use `[]` with a range to create a string slice containing particular bytes:
+Because it's not clear what the return type of string indexing should be, and it is often a bad idea to index into a string, Rust dissuades you from doing so by asking you to be more specific if you really need it.
+The way you can me more specific than indexing using `[]` with a single number is using `[]` with a range to create a string slice containing particular bytes:

 ```rust
 let hello = "Здравствуйте";